 #4 What kind of ammunition should I carry?

 Selecting a type of ammunition presents its own problems.
 There are a lot of brands out there, each with multiple defensive ammunition lines within in their brands.
 And then you get into minutia such as bullet weight and velocity.
 When you’re first shopping for concealed carry ammunition, your top priority should be to find ammunition that works in your gun.

-Different guns perform differently with different ammunition, depending on the shape of the bullet, how the primer is set, how hard the primer is and many other contributing factors.
-When you buy a box of defensive ammunition you haven’t used before, it’s a good idea to put at least 100 rounds of through your gun.
+Different guns perform differently with different ammunition, depending on the shape of the bullet, how the primer is set, how hard the primer is, and many other contributing factors.
+When you buy a box of defensive ammunition you haven’t used before, it’s a good idea to put at least 100 rounds through your gun.
 This will help you determine if it’s going to work reliably in your firearm and will help you better understand how the ammunition shoots and how well you shoot with it.

 Related Stories: GLOCK Releases Single Stack 9mm Concealed Carry – The New G43

 Because some rounds defensive rounds are loaded “hotter” to give the bullet more velocity when leaving the barrel, they can cause greater recoil when the gun is fired.
 While this isn’t a big deal for many, for those who are newer to shooting or struggle more with recoil control it may come into effect.
 Remember, it’s primarily important to be comfortable shooting your concealed carry gun, and while defensive ammunition is never going to be as pleasant to shoot as practice ammo, it’s worthwhile to make sure you can keep your hits on target with the hotter rounds.

 The simple answer to this question is, “As often as you can.”
 Sadly, we don’t live in a world where this advice is practical for everyone.
 Fortunately, through dry fire and good time and ammunition management, a reasonable skill level can be maintained with just a couple hundred rounds of ammunition a month.